javi-del-escoval/javi-del-escoval/README.md

 - 👋 Hi, I’m Xavi
 - 👀 I’m interested in game and web development
-- 🌱 I’m currently learning jsp, ejb & jpa
+- 🌱 I’m currently learning jsp & Flask
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me javi.delescoval@gmail.com or http://wa.me/56996144961